Is making French friends a mystery to you?

 Yes, it can be harder because we don’t know the social codes.
 It makes us lose our confidence.
 We sometimes lose our natural dynamic.
 The spontaneity to invite people or to initiate plans, especially when talking to locals.

-For a long time, I thought the locals should make the first step and invite me as a foreigner.
+I thought the locals should make the first step and invite me as a foreigner for a long time.
 But what if the local’s time frame and the way to making friends were different?

 Two other elements will also make it harder to make friends in France.

 Do you speak French?

 First, the language!
 If you want to make friends with French people, speaking the language is a must.
 Unless you meet French people that are fluent in English or another language you may speak.

 Let’s say you made good French friends and you do not speak French yet.
 This is great!
 You will get to discover a side of France you wouldn’t otherwise!